Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

-To the best of our knowledge, the only available tools for the inference of upper bounds on the expected runtime of probabilistic programs are \cite{absynth,DBLP:conf/pldi/Wang0GCQS19,HoffmannICFP2020}.
-Here, \cite{HoffmannICFP2020} deals with data types and higher order functions in probabilistic \textsf{ML} programs, which is orthogonal to our work.
-Moreover, as stated in \cite{ramlweb}, the tool from \cite{HoffmannICFP2020} does not support programs whose complexity depends on (possibly negative) integers.
-We discuss \cite{absynth,DBLP:conf/pldi/Wang0GCQS19} below.
+To the best of our knowledge, the only available tools for the inference of upper bounds on the expected runtimes of probabilistic programs are \cite{absynth,dblp:conf/pldi/wang0gcqs19,hoffmannicfp2020,ecoimp}.
+The tool of \cite{hoffmannicfp2020} deals with data types and higher order functions in probabilistic \textsf{ML} programs and does not support programs whose complexity depends on (possibly negative) integers (see \cite{ramlweb}).
+Furthermore, the tool of \cite{amber} focuses on proving or refuting (P)AST of probabilistic programs for so-called \emph{Prob-solvable} loops, which do not allow for nested or sequential loops or non-determinism.
+So both \cite{hoffmannicfp2020} and \cite{amber} are orthogonal to our work.
+We discuss \cite{absynth,dblp:conf/pldi/wang0gcqs19,ecoimp} below.

-\paragraph{Implementation} We implemented our analysis in a new version of our tool \textsf{KoAT} \cite{koat}. \textsf{KoAT} is an open-source tool written in \textsf{OCaml}, which can also be downloaded as a Docker image and accessed via a web interface \cite{TechReport}.
+\mypar{Implementation} We implemented our analysis in a new version of our tool \textsf{KoAT} \cite{koat}. \textsf{KoAT} is an open-source tool written in \textsf{OCaml}, which can also be downloaded as a Docker image and accessed via a web interface \cite{techreport}.

 Given a PIP, the analysis proceeds as in \cref{alg:overall}.
-The preprocessing in \cref{alg:overall_preprocess} adds invariants to guards (using \textsf{APRON} \cite{apron} to generate (non-probabilistic) invariants), \paper{\layout{\mypagebreak}} unfolds transitions \cite{BD77}, and removes unreachable locations, transitions with probability $0$, and transitions with unsatisfiable guards (using \textsf{Z3} \cite{z3}).
+The preprocessing in \cref{alg:overall_preprocess} adds invariants to guards (using \textsf{APRON} \cite{apron} to generate (non-probabilistic) invariants), unfolds transitions \cite{bd77}, and removes unreachable locations, transitions with probability $0$, and transitions with unsatisfiable guards \paper{\layout{\mypagebreak}} (using \textsf{Z3} \cite{z3}).

-We start by a non-probabilistic analysis and initialize the expected bounds by lifting their non-probabilistic counterparts (\cref{alg:overall_nonprobanalysis,alg:overall_lifting}).
+We start by a non-probabilistic analysis and lift the resulting bounds to an initial expected bound pair (\cref{alg:overall_nonprobanalysis,alg:overall_lifting}).
 Afterwards, we first try to improve the expected size bounds using \cref{thm:Inferring Expected Size Bounds for Trivial SCCs,theorem:expectednontrivialsizeboundsmeth}, and then we attempt to improve the expected runtime bounds using \cref{theorem:exptimeboundsmeth} (if we find a PLRF using \textsf{Z3}).
-To update an expected bound to the ``minimum'' of the previous and the new bound, one can use a heuristic which compares polynomial bounds by their degree.
-While we over-approximated the maximum of expressions by their sum to simplify the presentation in the paper, \textsf{KoAT} also uses bounds containing the operators ``min'' and ``max'' to increase precision.
+To determine the ``minimum'' of the previous and the new bound, we use a heuristic which compares polynomial bounds by their degree.
+While we over-approximated the maximum of expressions by their sum to ease readability in this paper, \textsf{KoAT} also uses bounds containing ``min'' and ``max'' to increase precision.

 This alternating modular computation of expected size and runtime bounds is repeated so that one can benefit from improved expected runtime bounds when com\-puting expected size bounds and vice versa.
 We abort this improvement of expected bounds in \cref{alg:overall} if they are all finite (or when reaching a timeout).